Generated Arkansas spring creek and Ozark river scene for Spring River planning; not an exact location photo

 Buffalo, Kings, and Eleven Point reports give smallmouth-style alternatives when Spring River is crowded.

-Check Arkansas trout and general fishing regulations plus current AGFC updates before fishing Spring River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Arkansas trout and general fishing rules plus current AGFC updates before fishing Spring River.
 Method, limit, stocking/report, and access details can change.

 Mammoth Spring / upper Spring River area